 Petumenos continued his study of guitar independently through multiple research trips to Spain and Brazil and in 2010 had the privilege of taking a workshop and giving a performance with Hermeto Pasqual.
 In 2015, he earned a Masters degree in Jazz Guitar Performance from the University of Miami and in 2018, completed a doctorate in Jazz Guitar Performance at the University of Miami.
 As a graduate student, he had the opportunity to perform at Carnegie Hall with legendary saxophonist Paquito d’Riviera.

-Presently, Petumenos teaches private lessons and guitar ensembles at Broward College and performs regularly in Miami with various ensembles.
+Presently, Petumenos teaches private lessons and guitar ensembles at Broward College and performs regularly in Anchorage and Miami with various ensembles.
 His original music is performed in its electric manifestation by the band Zë (in which Petumenos sings and plays lap steel as well as guitar) and in its acoustic iteration by the Dixie Highway Crashers, which explores parallels and fusions between North American and South American folk string traditions.
 Petumenos considers versatility to be his main instrument.